Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/dsr/06_double_dragons.en.md

 </details>
 </div>

-There are *four* passes in this phase.
+There are *four Mortal Vow* passes in this phase.

 1. After Hallowed Wings #1
 2. After Wroth Flames (this pass is *quick*)